 I joined the Northwest Earth Institute which led me to the The New Roadmap Foundation.
 I studied their book, “Your Money Or Your Life.”
 I joined the speakers bureau and held trainings on ‘financial intelligence, financial integrity and financial responsibility.’
 Where once I burned my draft card (well, after I was excused from military service), now I was cutting up my credit cards.
 I hugged trees in the spring and felled them for firewood in the fall to save money on nonrenewable heating oil.

 Time: Time is finite.
 Money and luxury are not.
 I got it.
 By now I was determined to purchase Time by un-spending the Money that I chose not to have.
-What I now wanted to be and where I now wanted to go required relatively little: Food, clothing, shelter, an old camper van, and a pair of rose-colored glasses would do it.
+What I now wanted to be and where I now wanted to go required relatively little: Food, clothing, shelter, an old camper van, and a pair of rose-colored glasses would suffice.

 I soon realized I was far less than expert or enviable.
 I went back to my ‘day job’ on a limited basis and that fit just fine.
 For the next twenty years I would be a freelance part time ‘drill for hire.’
 I needed better balance (and cash flow), and it worked out nicely.

 The Final Word